NetSPI/PowerUpSQL/scripts/README.md

 Imported Scripts: Invoke-TokenManipulation.ps1 <br>

 ### Community Contributions <br>
 Some PowerUpSQL functions have been written by other authors.
-Those authors are documented at the beginning of each function and noted on in the primary readme file.
+Those authors are documented at the beginning of each function and noted in the primary readme file.
 If I missed someone please let me know!